‘I want to have a baby! But I have amenorrhea, can I take natural medicine?’ | The Specialist | Magazine

 Guayaquil

 Dear Susana, thank you very much for consulting with The Specialist.
-As you tell us, you are 26 years old and nulliparous, that is, you have no children, first of all we would ask you to take things easy, Due to her age, she still has a lot of space ahead of her to fulfill her dream of being a mother.
+As you tell us, she is 26 years old and nulliparous, that is, she has no children, first of all we would ask her to take things easy, Due to her age, she still has a lot of space ahead of her to fulfill her dream of being a mother.

 We see that you have had a previous pregnancy that unfortunately ended in a miscarriage, that shows you that you can get pregnant.
 Obviously we must try to study what is interfering with the possibility of a new pregnancy.
 For now, they have already diagnosed him with a disorder of the hypothalamus-pituitary-ovary axis, an eminently hormonal disorder and, therefore, its treatment is necessarily hormonal, there really is no natural medicine to try to correct that.